Azure/azure-workload-identity/docs/book/src/faq.md

 ## How to federate multiple identities with a Kubernetes service account?

-It is possible to have a many-to-one relationship between multiple identities and a Kubernetes service account, i.e. you can create multiple federated identity credentials that reference the same service account in your Kubernetes cluster.
+It's possible to have a many-to-one relationship between multiple identities and a Kubernetes service account.
+For example, you can create multiple federated identity credentials that reference the same service account in your Kubernetes cluster.

-`azure.workload.identity/client-id` annotation in your service account represents the default identity client ID used by the Azure Identity SDK during authentication.
-If you would like to use a different identity, you would need to specify the client ID when creating the Azure Credential object.
+The `azure.workload.identity/client-id` annotation in your service account represents the default identity's client ID used by an Azure Identity library during authentication.
+If you'd like to use a different identity, specify the client ID when creating the Azure Identity library's credential object.

-For example, if you are using the [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) from the Azure Identity Python SDK to authenticate your application, you can specify which identity to use by adding the `managed_identity_client_id` parameter to the `DefaultAzureCredential` constructor.
+For example, if you're using the Azure Identity for Python library's [`DefaultAzureCredential`](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) to authenticate your application, you can specify which identity to use by adding the [`workload_identity_client_id`](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python#keyword-only-parameters) parameter to the `DefaultAzureCredential` constructor.

 ## How to federate multiple Kubernetes service accounts with a single identity?